highcharts-for-python/highcharts-core/docs/using.rst

 `Flask <https://flask.palletsprojects.com/en/2.2.x/>`_,
 `Django <https://www.djangoproject.com/>`_,  `FastAPI <https://fastapi.tiangolo.com/>`_,
 `Pyramid <https://trypyramid.com/>`_, `Tornado <https://www.tornadoweb.org/en/stable/>`_,
-or some completely home-grown solution all Highcharts for Python needs is a place where `Highcharts <https://www.highcharts.com>`__ JavaScript code can be executed.
+or some completely home-grown solution all, Highcharts for Python needs is a place where `Highcharts <https://www.highcharts.com>`__ JavaScript code can be executed.

 All of those frameworks mentioned have their own best practices for organizing their application structures, and those best practices should *always* take priority.
 Even in a